thequeenofclubs/MinecraftServer/wiki/plugins.md

 ## DeadChest
 DeadChest is a plugin that stores the contents of player's in a chest upon death.
 Players can then teleport to that location when they die and retrieve their items.
 This serves as a middle ground between ``keepInventory`` and the vanilla behaviour, since players still have to make their way back to where they died, without having to worry about their items despawning.

-## Floodgate
-Floodgate is a plugin that allows players to join the server from bedrock edition clients without jeapordizing java edition gameplay.

 ## Multiverse
 Multiverse is a plugin that allows for the creation of multiple worlds within the same server instance.
 This is useful for creating separate game modes or environments for players to explore.
 For example, you can create a world for survival players to explore, and a world for creative players to build their own worlds.